geobtaa/metadata/relations.md

 The BTAA Geoportal aggregates from many different sources.
 This document describes how to organize and relate the records.

 ## Collections
-One of the Resource Classes is Collections.
 The BTAA Geoportal interprets Collections as top-level, custom groupings.
 These reflect our curation activities and priorities.

 As of 2022, the Collections are: